Symptoms of the cold, flu, allergies and COVID can be similar. Here's how to spot the difference.

 We’ve all been there.
-You wake up with a sore throat, then come the aches and congestion that feels like it may cause your head to explode.
+You wake up with a sore throat, then come the aches and the congestion that feels like it may cause your head to explode.

-With flu season upon us – often spanning from fall until spring - let’s take a look at how to spot the difference and get you on the road to recovery ASAP.
+Let’s take a look at how to spot the difference and get you on the road to recovery ASAP.

-What are symptoms of a cold?
+What are the symptoms of a cold?

 Cold symptoms come on gradually and are milder than symptoms of the flu.
 Symptoms commonly include:

 - Mild fever (more common in children)

 - Runny nose